mixxxdj/manual/source/chapters/advanced_topics.rst

 file as default, e.g. :file:`de_DE.kbd.cfg` for German or :file:`es_ES.kbd.cfg`
 for Spanish.

 It is not recommended to modify the system-wide keyboard mapping file because all your changes can be lost if you uninstall or upgrade Mixxx.
 Instead, copy the default mapping file to the following location:

 * Linux: :file:`~/.mixxx/Custom.kbd.cfg`
 * Mac OS X: :file:`~/Library/Application\ Support/Mixxx/Custom.kbd.cfg`
-* Windows: :file:`%USERPROFILE%\\Local Settings\\Application Data\\Mixxx\\Custom.kbd.cfg`
+* Windows: :file:`%LOCALAPPDATA%\\Mixxx\\Custom.kbd.cfg`

 Then edit this file and save the changes.
 On the next startup, Mixxx will check if :file:`Custom.kbd.cfg` is present and load that file instead of the default